 When the data is first migrated, athenahealth follows specific steps which allow for quality control, a crucial part of the entire process.
 They create a test version of your EHR, called a training version, which contains an initial run of all the data that has been migrated.
 Your team needs to check this data by way of random checks to confirm the data appears in the right place, i.e. medication is accurate, patient notes are current, etc. As the superuser, I oversaw the migration freeing up our staff to focus on our patients.

 What Data Gets Migrated To athena?

 Most of our discrete data was able to be migrated into athenahealth.
-However, there was some data such as including patient insurance information, past pregnancy details, prenatal flowsheets, pap recalls, documents, and future orders cannot be migrated to athena.
+However, there was some data, such as patient insurance information, past pregnancy details, prenatal flowsheets, pap recalls, documents, and future orders that could not be migrated to athena.

-However, all of these documents and data is available indefinitely for viewing and pdf export using the mdsARCHIVE EHR archive program.
+However, all of these documents and data are available indefinitely for viewing and pdf export using the mdsARCHIVE EHR archive program.

-mdsARCHIVE is fully integrated into athenahealth, offering instant single-click patient lookup to our old system.
-This means our entire team has complete read-only access to discrete clinical data including allergies, vitals, problem list, medications, orders, immunizations, flowsheets (labs), and any other data that may have not been fully migrated to athena.
+mdsARCHIVE is fully integrated into athenahealth, offering instant single-click patient lookup into our old system.
+This means our entire team has complete read-only access to discrete clinical data including allergies, vitals, problem list, medications, orders, immunizations, flowsheets (labs), and any other data that might not have been fully migrated to athena.

 What About Patient Appointments?